February 1, 2018

 Nightfall forced us down the fortified hill through steep and zigzagging residential roads.
 My favorite spot in all of Macau was a serendipitous discovery.
 Our steps led us to the back streets where we came across Cathedral Square in the looming shadow of the Cathedral of the Nativity of Our Lady.
 Both the church and the square went back 1576 and rebuilt in 1849.
 It was then that a stone cross was erected in the middle of the square.
 At face value, the dominant religion seemed to be Catholicism, although I would not be surprised if the parishioners were mostly Filipino workers.

 Cathedral Square lacked the scale and significance of Senado, but it had a sense of intimacy that only a neighborhood plaza could offer.
 Old walk-up apartment buildings flanked the square; residents walked through it with nonchalant familiarity.
 This square, by these water spouts was the closest I ever got to Portugal.
 I could sit by the quaint seahorse fountain forever, lost in my own memories listening to the sound of trickling water or simply people-watching.
 If only we did not have a boat to catch, and if it were not wintry cold.

 Down a footpath from Cathedral Square were smaller corner fountains and further away was a wall – all adorned by murals of blue tiles depicting images of 19th-century Macau.
 The artworks, almost 200 years old, were credited to George Chinnery who captured scenes of seafront streets and galleon ships close to shore.
-They were frozen memories of Macau of that era.
+They were frozen memories of the Portuguese settlement of that era.
 It capped this unplanned walk to remember.